 Fire Restrictions in Mesa Verde National Park

-Continued dry, breezy weather along with little monsoon moisture has resulted in extremely dry grass and brush throughout the park.
-Because of the very high fire danger, the following fire restrictions will take effect on August 19, 2009: No open fires are permitted throughout Mesa Verde National Park.
-This includes all the residences inside the park, Morefield Campground, and the Chapin picnic area.
-Pressurized gas stoves are permitted at Morefield Campground and Chapin picnic area.
-Fireworks are always prohibited in Mesa Verde National Park.
+No open fires are permitted throughout Mesa Verde National Park.
+This includes all the residences inside the park, Morefield Campground, and the Chapin Mesa picnic area.
+Pressurized gas stoves and contained charcoal grills (Weber or Smoky Joe grills) are permitted at Morefield Campground and the Chapin picnic area.
+No open wood burning fires are allowed in the campground fire rings or anywhere else in the park.
+Smoking is only permitted inside enclosed vehicles.
+Fireworks are prohibited in Mesa Verde National Park.

 This restriction shall remain in effect until such time as the fire danger in the park becomes less severe.
+Due to the lack of forecasted precipitation in the near future, these restrictions may be in place for an extended period of time.
 Your cooperation in decreasing the potential for a catastrophic fire within Mesa Verde National Park is appreciated.

 Did You Know?